neo4j/neo4j-go-driver/README.md

 This is the the official Neo4j Go Driver.
 It is built on our C Connector, [seabolt](https://github.com/neo4j-drivers/seabolt) and depends on it to be available on the host system.

+## Upcoming pure Go version
+There will be a new version of the driver that doesn't rely on cgo.
+This version is in beta on branch 1.8 and will be replacing the 1.7 cgo based version soon.

 ##  Requirements

 This package requires the following tools/libraries to be installed in order to be built.